 When you want to re-engage your users, you can send catch-up notifications.
 The main goal of these messages is to motivate users to use your app.
 Personalizing your messaging by utilizing customer in-app activity and preferences can encourage users to re-visit your app.
 Catch-up notifications can be used with a broad spectrum of apps, including fitness, travel, e-commerce, and others.

-For example, a fitness app can send kudos for running an extra mile or completing the user’s 100th run, and this reinforcement can create a deeper bond between a user and an app.
-Airbnb also sends catch-up reminders to users to finish their booking or continue planning a trip.
+For example, a fitness app can send pat-on-the-back achievement notifications for running an extra mile or completing the user's 100th run, and this reinforcement can create a deeper bond between a user and an app.
+Airbnb also sends catch-up reminders to users to finish their bookings or continue planning a trip.

 4. Promotional notifications